-By studying health information, students at UNOH will acquire a versatile, yet focused, skill set incorporating medical terminology, information technology, leadership, and management skills.
+By studying health information technology, students at UNOH will acquire a versatile, yet focused skill set incorporating medical terminology, information technology, leadership, and management skills.
+The HIT program is offered both on campus and 100% online.

 Health Information professionals use their knowledge of information technology and records management to form the link between clinicians, administrators, health providers, technology designers, and information technology professionals.
 The Health Information Technology program at UNOH incorporates the disciplines of medicine, management, finance, information technology, and law into one curriculum.
 Because of this unique mixture, health information technicians can choose from a variety of work settings across an array of healthcare environments.